navinprasadk/21-days-of-docker-handson/Day05/README.md

 Volumes are stored in the host file system and it is managed by docker.
 Volumes is the preferred way to persist the data, it can be shared among the containers and it has a longer lifecycle than containers.

 ## Create a volume
+Volume has been created inside docker's storage directory(/var/lib/volumes/) on the host machine.

     # docker volume create handson_data
     handson_data